GoogleCloudPlatform/workflows-demos/workflow-tasks-workflow/README.md

 Next, let's create a child workflow in [workflow-child.yaml](./workflow-child.yaml).

-The child workflow receives some an `iteration` argument from the parent workflow.
-It simply waits 10 seconds to simulate doing some work and returns the
+The child workflow receives an `iteration` argument from the parent workflow.
+It waits 10 seconds to simulate doing work and returns a string as result:
-result:

 ```yaml
 main: